floriancapelle/jquery-tiny-layer/README.md

 tinyLayer is a lightweight jQuery plugin for fully customizable basic layers.

 Open a layer by clicking any element you want which has a custom attribute containing the id of the target layer.
-Alternatively you can use the open or close methods on the API.

-- Layer has fully customizable CSS & HTML
+- Layer CSS & HTML is fully customizable
 - Layer is positioned with CSS only by using flex
-- just open & close
+- Simple API with just an open & close method
-- Requires jQuery 2+
+- Requires jQuery 1.8+
-- Browser Support: Evergreen & IE9+
+- Browser Support: Evergreen browsers & IE9+

 ## Install

-Download latest release and place the css and js files in the corresponding directories.
+Download latest release and place the following css and js files in the corresponding directories.

 Add a link to the css file in your `<head>`:
 ```html